 The Dow & Nasdaq 1-Day 5-Minute Intraday Charts

-We have calculated the annualized return of each of the indexes based on their recent behavior for each time period if that behavior were continued for a year (impossible in the real world).
+We have calculated the annualized return of each of the indexes based on their recent behavior for each time period assuming that recent behavior were continued for a year (impossible in the real world).
 These figures change daily with the market.
 Like the atmosphere and the ocean, the market has currents and counter-currents.
 It may be bearish for the last five days but bullish over the last 90 days.
-The is based on measurements of what has just happened over the time periods measured, not a prediction of what will be.
-These results are theoretical and do not imply the profitability of investing in any security, index, or index-based security.
-To derive these growth rates, we took the gain over the three periods indicated and assumed that the rate of gain for those periods continues for a year.
+The "annualized return" is not a prediction of a 1-year return, but simply a way of understanding recent behavior.
+These results are purely theoretical and do not imply the profitability of investing in any security, index, or index-based security.

-Daily Chart of The Dow (See Comments Below this Chart)
+Daily Chart of The Dow & S&P500 (See Comments Below the Charts)

 An Analysis of Short-Term Movement

 We decided it might be instructive to demonstrate here R.C.
 Allen's triple moving average system.
 An "Up" alert occurs when the 4-day moving average (green line) is above the 9-day moving average (blue line).
 The actual "buy" signal occurs if the 9-day moving average crosses above the 18-day moving average (red) while the 4-day moving average is still above the 9-day moving average.
 If the 4-day moving average is not still above the 9-day MA, there is no signal until it crosses back above the 9-day MA.
 Signals occur only if all moving averages align correctly.
 The opposite conditions generate a "Dn" alert and sell signal respectively.
 The red arrows in the above charts mark the location of signals.
 For more on R.C.
 Allen's system, please refer to the bottom portion of the "R.C.
 Allen Alerts" page.